Publishing an Educational Memoir

 University presses usually will have their books posted to Amazon and other online sales outlets as well as feature them on their own website, but may not offer e-book format.
 If a university press accepts your book, make sure they will indeed get your book available on Amazon and B&N online.
 Ask whether they will handle e-book formatting or whether they will give you the rights to create the e-book.

 If you publish the memoir yourself, you may want to choose a publishing option that provides distribution to libraries.
-Amazon’s CreateSpace offers an Expanded Distribution option (now free), but the purchasing terms given to bookbuyers and libraries are not as good as they are used to receiving through their usual buying channels.
+Amazon’s CreateSpace offers a free Expanded Distribution option, but the purchasing terms given to book buyers and libraries are not as good as they are used to receiving through their usual buying channels.
 Libraries, however, may still order the book if they know about it, hence you will need to do a publicity campaign using email or postcards.
 Libraries will also buy books upon customer request.

 Using Ingram Spark (or Lightning Source, Inc.) as a digital printer automatically puts your book into the Ingram database, and Ingram is a major wholesaler to booksellers and libraries.
 CreateSpace’s Expanded Distribution option will put the book into the Ingram system also, but at higher cost to buyers, as mentioned previously.
 Ingram Spark requirements for uploading are more complex than for CreateSpace, so you will probably need to hire a book designer to format your work correctly.
 Your professional book cover designer can format the cover to specs.
-Ingram Spark charges fees to upload text and cover, unlike CreateSpace.
-Spark books do show up on all online bookseller websites, although Amazon has taken to stating availability as anywhere from 2 to 8 weeks despite books being available immediately.
+Ingram Spark charges fees to upload text and cover, unlike CreateSpace, but they often offer discounts.
+Spark books do show up on all online bookseller websites, although Amazon has taken to stating availability as anywhere from 2 to 8 weeks.
 (See Resource articles on CreateSpace and Ingram Spark)

 A historical memoir is a valuable resource providing a personal look at everyday life and culture in a time that no longer exists.
 Especially if you plan to publish for the public, please treat your memoir as the treasure it is and have the book edited and produced as professionally as possible within your budget.
 If the book is a war memoir, you may want to send it to the Library of Congress Veterans History Project, or donate it to your local history museum or state archive.